moby/moby/docs/sources/commandline/command/build.rst

 ::

-    Usage: docker build [OPTIONS] PATH | URL | -
+   Usage: docker build [-hq] [--no-cache] [-t value] PATH | URL | -

-    Build a new container image from the source code at PATH -t="": Repository name (and optionally a tag) to be applied to the resulting image in case of success.
+   Build a new container image from the source code at PATH

-      -q=false: Suppress verbose build output.
+    -h, --help       Display this help
-      -no-cache: Do not use the cache when building the image.
+        --no-cache   Do not use cache when building the image --rm	     Remove intermediate containers after a successful build -q, --quiet      Suppress verbose build output
+    -t, --tag=value  Repository name (and optionally a tag) to be applied to the resulting image in case of success

-      -rm: Remove intermediate containers after a successful build When a single Dockerfile is given as URL, then no context is set.
+   When a single Dockerfile is given as URL, then no context is set.
 When a git repository is set as URL, the repository is used as context

 Examples